 3. Use The Right Equipment

 You have booked engaging speakers and chosen your hosting platform, but your webinar isn't quite ready yet.
 It is equally as important to use reliable equipment to ensure that you can manage the event confidently.

-- A powerful computer with a browser like Google Chrome
+- Powerful computer with a browser like Google Chrome

-- A clear, high-quality headset (headphones and microphone), with noise reduction
+- Clear, high-quality headset (headphones and microphone), with noise reduction

 - A sharp webcam that is compatible with your computer via USB or Firewire

-- A fast internet connection so you can keep up with the action
+- Fast internet connection so you can keep up with the action

-- A stylish slide deck presentation that includes visually exciting material
+- Stylish slide deck presentation that includes visually exciting material

 - Adequate lighting equipment, so audiences can see you clearly